Global Innovation Index: Themes

 Every two years, the index covers a theme related to innovation that goes beyond the innovation rankings.
 In 2020, the theme was "Who will finance innovation?" and shed light on the state of innovation financing by investigating the evolution of existing mechanisms and by pointing to progress and remaining challenges.
 Previous themes covered topics such as health innovation, environmental innovation, and agricultural and food innovation.

-2025 Ranking
+2025 ranking

 Economies climbing the ladder in global innovation.
 Top climbers since 2013 and 2019.
-Year-on-year comparisons of GII rankings must take into account changes to the GII model that have occurred overtime, as well as data availability.
+Year-on-year comparisons of GII rankings must take into account changes to the GII model that have occurred over time, as well as data availability.

 In 2025, for an economy to feature in the GII 2025, the minimum data coverage requirement is at least 35 indicators in the Innovation Input Sub-Index and 15 indicators in the Innovation Output Sub-Index, with scores for at least two sub-pillars per pillar.
 In the GII 2025, 139 economies had sufficient data available to be included in the Index.
 They represent 93.6 percent of the world's population.
 This year's conceptual framework includes 78 different indicators.

 The Global Innovation Index 2025 scores 139 countries and regions.